-Each night 115 youth and their children find safe harbor in one of our 7 housing facilities.
+Each night 130 youth and their children find safe harbor in one of our seven housing facilities.

-Covenant House Washington staff sits down with each young person to develop an individual case plan, helping to guide homeless youth off the streets for good and give them the tools they need to lead happy, successful lives.
-Young people are enrolled in job preparedness and/or job training programs, can begin taking on-site GED classes, and are provided with a wardrobe of work-appropriate clothing to begin their job search.
+Covenant House Washington’s staff sits down with each young person to develop an individual case plan, helping to guide youth experiencing homelessness off the street for good and give them the tools they need to lead happy successful lives.
+Young people are enrolled in job preparedness and/or job training programs can begin taking on-site GED classes, and are provided with a wardrobe of work-appropriate clothing to begin their job search.
 They join the Covenant House family, where they are offered unconditional love and any kind of support that they need.

 Call 202-610-9600 if you need emergency safe housing.

-Elizabeth’s House – CHW’s Pregnant Teen and Parenting emergency housing facility for teen pregnant or parenting moms ages 12 – 18.
+Elizabeth’s House – CHW’s Pregnant and Parenting Mom emergency housing facility for pregnant or parenting moms ages 18 – 24.
 This program gives teen parents the information and structure they need to become an adequately equipped parent, with a mission to reunify the teen back with a safe and stable parent or relative.

-When our young people graduate from ROP, they leave with complete understanding of household management, and what it means to be an active member in the community…
+When our young people graduate from ROP, they leave with the complete understanding of household management, and what it means to be an active member of the community…

 They’ve received the education and training they need to be productive and self-sustaining citizens and have their own plan for permanent housing.
 They’ve learned how to take care of themselves and are ready to move on – without ever returning to the streets.